AntonioSertic23/Portfolio-Website/README.md

 4. **Contact:** Contact information, including email and social media links, for potential employers or collaborators to reach out to me.

+5. **Color Palette Selection:** Added the ability to change pre-existing color palettes to suit personal preferences.

+6. **Language Selection:** Implemented a language switcher to allow users to toggle between Croatian and English translations of the page.

 ## Technical Details

 The website was built using pure HTML, CSS, JavaScript, and jQuery.
 It utilizes modern web design techniques to ensure a responsive and visually appealing layout across various devices and screen sizes.